sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?)
 Implement new single-branch bup approach, namely have all snapshots for all projects in a single master, and use Cassandra to know what's what.
 This would loose file tracking, but we could do that via the db directly later....

-- [ ] (0:30?) make it clear to users that their name is publicly visible even if they don't share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

 - [ ] (1:30?) %prun profiler is now broken; just shows nonsense.